 Under section 21 of the Town and Country Police Clauses Act 1847 we are able to grant permission for temporary road closures for social events, including street parties, marches and parades.

 We are unable to close roads in order for works to take place on the Highway and if you require a road closure for this purpose then you will need to contact Surrey County Council.
+Details of forthcoming temporary road closures are available at the end of this page.

 Before making an application for a temporary road closure you should think carefully about whether the road closure is necessary and the part it will play in your event.
 As the applicant you are responsible for ensuring that people know about the road closure and putting appropriate signage and barriers in place.
 You are also responsible for clearing away all signage, physical obstructions, litter and debris after the event.
 You will be liable for the costs of cleaning the Highway, or even prosecution, if you fail to clear away properly after the road closure and therefore it is really important that you ensure you have arrangements in place.
 You may find the information on the Event Planning page to be of assistance where a template risk assessment and event management plan are provided.